 Nowadays there are several options for renting out your property.
 You can let it out privately, doing all of the marketing and property management yourself or you can use an agency.
 Traditional estate agents will be keen to take on your business, particularly given the slump in the property market in recent months.
 There are typically two options to choose from with an estate agent- the first is for the agent to find tenants and organise contracts, inventories etc. The second is full property management which includes sourcing tenants and managing any ongoing problems that may arise such as leaks or faulty appliances.
 The third option is to use a third party company such as Air b’n’b who will essentially advertise your vacancies in a ‘holiday let’ style.

 When renting out your home you will need to do some preparation.
 This means removing any items of value and personal effects.
 It is likely that you will need to find storage for some of your things so this is something else for you to consider.
 If you are offering a long-term rental then you probably won’t have to do much more.
-However, for short rentals, particularly if you are going to be using the Air b’n’b approach, you will need to provide entertainment items such as a TV, kitchen facilities and adequate Internet access.
+However, for short rentals, particularly if you are going to be using the Air b’n’b approach, you will need to provide entertainment items such as a TV, kitchen facilities, and adequate Internet access.
 You will also need to organise cleaning between rentals.
+A service in your area, like this move out cleaning Atlanta service, will ensure that the property is in pristine condition for all new occupants.
 All of this can add up so make sure you calculate which option is best for you.

 There might be times when you are on a remote Cambodian island with no electricity or when the Wifi in the Australian outback just won’t work sufficiently, but this is the 21stcentury and we live in a truly globalised world- so there is no reason not to keep in touch with what’s going on back home.
 Check in with your agent on a regular basis if you are using one.
 If you are using the Air b’n’b approach then you will need to be very active with your communications.
 We travelled through Canada this summer and every host was sending regular e-mails to ensure that we were ok and didn’t have any issues with the property.
 This is really important and happy tenants= positive reviews, which can break or break an Air b’n’b business.